 - Kehinde Wiley, Artist

 Becoming present to where you find yourself, is front end design at its most personal.

-6. How do you cut yourself slack when confusion shows up?
+5. Do you cut yourself slack when confusion shows up?

 When the pandemic first hit, a neighbor walking their dog shared they felt lost and unmoored.
 I thought of a friend who’d sailed from San Francisco to Tahiti with his brother.
-“It’s like sailing when you hit the doldrums in the Pacific”
+“It’s like sailing when you hit the doldrums in the Pacific” I said.

 In moments of learning unasked we puzzle through grays to emerge with alternate ways of creating light.